To top of page

-The elderly are increasingly being targeted by internet scams.
+Canadian seniors are increasingly being targeted by sophisticated internet scams.

-Seniors are particularly vulnerable because they tend to be polite and trusting, have less computer skills, and are less likely to report fraud.
+Seniors are particularly vulnerable because they tend to be trusting, have less computer skills, and are less likely to report fraud.

-Financial scams often go unreported or can be tough to prosecute, so they’re viewed as a “low-risk” crime.
+As a result. financial scams often go unreported and they can be tough to prosecute as they’re viewed as “low-risk” crimes.

 1) The Grandparent scam

 Scammers often target grandparents by calling and pretending to be their grandchild.
-They might say something like, "Hi, Grandma or Grandpa, do you know who this is?"
+They might say something like, "Hi, Grandma, do you know who this is?"
 When the unsuspecting grandparent guesses the name of the grandchild the scammer most sounds like, the scammer is able to instantly secure their trust.
 The fake grandchild then asks for money to solve some urgent financial problem.

 2) Impersonation scams